coveo/source.coveo.com/_posts/2019-10-18-wsl-from-dockerfile.md

 ## Wrapping up

 We have shown how to take a typical Dockerfile used on the CI server, and transform it into a fully functional WSL distribution.
 The Windows developers can then compile and test on their computer Windows and Linux binaries, without spending the whole day (or week!) trying to setup their computer.
-This time saving becomes a great efficiency boost as your team grows.
+This time-saving trick becomes extremely useful to give your team an efficiency boost as it continues to grow.